 South Carolina Law Allows Four Types Of Alimony:

-- Periodic alimony: This is the most common type of alimony or support.
-A set amount is generally paid every month.
+- Periodic alimony: This is the most common type of alimony or support during a divorce.
+Every month a set amount is generally paid.
 However, it terminates on the remarriage or continued cohabitation of the supported spouse.

 - Reimbursement alimony: An alimony payment paid in one installment, or scheduled installments.
 This type of alimony or support is designed to reimburse the spouse who invested in the other spouse’s education or business, especially when the anticipated fruits of the investment is no longer possible because of the separation or divorce.